 - The testing of common engine sensors and actuators, with examples of both ‘good’ and ‘bad’ circuits and components.

 - The use of the oscilloscope for testing safety related circuits

 - The ability of the ‘scope to monitor mechanical functions when used with accessories such as a pressure transducer.

 - A brief overview of the more advanced functions of the oscilloscope, for example the diagnosis of CAN bus systems and related faults.

 - How to put theory into practice with hands on testing, as time permits

 Book this course

-Please call 0845 305 4230 to receive upcoming course dates for your nearest RMI Academy site and book a place.
+Please call our direct member helpline or 0845 305 4230 to receive upcoming course dates for your nearest RMI Academy site and book a place.